-Dads with other children may have mixed feelings and worry about how to approach the day.
-And that's ok.
+Dads with other children may also have mixed feelings and worry about how to approach the day, and that's ok.
+To help, we've shared advice and support for coping with Father's Day after baby loss, including tips for the lead-up to the day and ways to navigate difficult emotions.

 Top Tips for Dads: